4-H Healthy Living Club Challenge

-This month, the challenge is to incorporate a TEAM BUILDING ACTIVITY into your club meeting.
+In December, clubs were challenged to incorporate a TEAM BUILDING ACTIVITY into their club meeting.
 Social relationships is an integral part of our wellbeing and helps us establish a sense of belonging.
 Building relationships among club members is a great avenue for establishing a productive club and a safe space for all members to gather.

 You are free to choose what activity to introduce but please review the examples below for ideas:

 - Brain Break Game: team building activity that encourages youth to utilize their creativity to develop a game that challenges you mentally and physically.

 - Divide group into smaller groups of 4-6 youth